Why Iceland and Faroe Islands?

 I white-knuckled through high winds and all sorts of precipitation from Vagar to our first Airbnb in Hvalvik, roughly thirty minutes away.
 Our hosts met us there, which we were so thankful for after realizing it was tucked away on a small side street found only by traveling through a little port separating Streymoy and Eysturoy islands.

-I included the picture of this semi truck below because seeing them for the first time in the dark is incredible!
+I included the picture of this semi truck below because seeing them for the first time in the dark was incredible!
 (I know, not what we were expecting to be talking about either.)
 They’re very slender and tall in comparison to what we’re used to, but it’s the lighting that makes them so cool.
 If you look closely, this one has over seventy lights on the front.
-They’re LED, but not the LED that kills your eyes.
+They’re LED, but not ‘blind-you-for-two-hours’ LED.
 It’s possible we were just sleep deprived and whooped from our travels, but all five us let out a quiet, curious, “What… is… that…?” when one came around a bend and up a hill toward us.
 (I will add, we were just as excited to see one a second, third and fourth time over the next four days.)

 Our hosts were so helpful, letting us know where the closest grocery stores were and when they closed.
 And they told us about Joe’s Pizza, the little yellow building in the picture below.
 It was within walking distance of our house and it’s open until 2am - a total luxury in the Faroe Islands.
 (We fell in love with Joe’s - awesome pizza, shawarma and burgers, and salt and vinegar fries like no other.)
 Between our hosts, the gal at the car rental, and Joe and his wife, we’d hit the “kind human” jackpot in the Faroe Islands!